Loading

 Deck Joist Sizing and Spacing

 Bringing your favorite people together to enjoy a beautiful summer day on your deck is a great way to unwind and relax.
-And while it’s important to have a deck that’s aesthetically pleasing to you, you first have to make sure it’s structurally sound.
+And while it’s important to have a deck that’s aesthetically pleasing, you first have to make sure it’s structurally sound.
 That includes knowing the difference between a joist and a beam and what purpose they serve to your deck and its functionality and safety.

 What Is a Joist?